 Design and Technology enables pupils to develop their design and technology capabilities through a combination of designing and making.
 Units of work are linked to the themes of the term.
 Pupils use their creativity and imagination to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs.
 In doing so, they develop skills and learn to take risks, be creative and innovative, and competent at combining materials.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.

 Their creations link with the termly topics in their classes to ensure that, not only are they honing their artistic skills, but also they are learning about; where the techniques came from and who historically used them.
-The work and lives of artists across the ages, from Superhero Pop Art in the style Litchensten, to Jackson Pollock Dotting, Scratching and Splashing.
-Throughout the school, the children are encouraged to evaluate their own work; celebrating their successes and identifying what they could do better next time.
-They also evaluate each other’s work, which provides invaluable feedback from their peers.
+They study the work and lives of artists across the ages, from Natural art in the style of Guiseppe Arcimboldo, to pointillism in the style of Georges Seurat.